sophstad/calendar-web/CODE_OF_CONDUCT.md

 # Contributor Covenant Code of Conduct

-## Our Creed
+## The Aesthetic Creed

-We are Aesthetic.
 Clean.
 Hot.
 Tortuous.

 ## Our Pledge